-Students can borrow books for two weeks.
+Students are able to borrow books for two weeks.

 If needed all loans can be extended.
-However, it is preferred all audio-visual loans are returned by the end of the day unless prior approval is sought.
+However, it is preferred all audio visual loans by Year 7 and 8 students are returned by the end of the day.

 LAPTOP COMPUTERS